Showcasing a little-known history of the Harriet Beecher Stowe House as Edgemont Inn, an extant former Green Book site in Walnut Hills.

-In the 1930s and 1940s, the Harriet Beecher Stowe House at 2950 Gilbert Avenue was known as the Edgemont Inn.
-The first floor was a tavern space which was listed in the Green Book and served a wide group of Black patrons.
-The upper floors were an African American boarding house operated by a Black woman named Mrs. Irene Bacon.
-The house had been a landmark of the abolition and suffrage movements, and visitors of the Edgemont Inn were aware of its history as home to the Beecher family a century earlier.
-While the past of the house may have been inspiring, the Edgemont Inn has its own important history.
-It was a place for discussion and action in a new chapter of Black freedom and a safe gathering and living space for African Americans in the segregated landscape in Cincinnati.
+As the Edgemont Inn, the first floor was a tavern space.
+It was listed in the Green Book and served a wide group of Black patrons.
+Upper floors served as an African American boarding house operated by a Black woman named Mrs. Irene Bacon.
+By this time, the house was already a landmark of the abolition and suffrage movements (as Harriet Beecher Stowe's former home), and visitors of the Edgemont Inn were aware of its history as home to the Beecher family a century earlier.
+As the Edgemont Inn, it was a place for discussion and action in a new chapter of Black freedom and a safe gathering and living space for African Americans in the segregated landscape in Cincinnati.

 After the Beecher family moved out of the house in the early 1850s, other Lane Seminary professors lived there for a time.
 Joseph G. Monfort purchased the house in 1865.
 The building went through several renovations over the generations of Monfort family members.
 The last Monfort resident, Mary E. Monfort, moved out of the house in 1930.
 She and her sister continued to own the property until 1943.
 They leased it to the tavern and boarding house proprietors.
 As early as 1932, the house drew public attention as Harriet Beecher Stowe's former home and hosted private parties.
 Before the house was known as the Edgemont Inn, it was called Pleasant View Hotel in 1933 and 1934.
 The advertisement below shows the hotel had "reasonable rates" and provided "courteous service" with a "good beer on tap."